 One must be mindful that the majority of the public is observing the fast during Ramadan.
 Therefore, avoid doing the above mentioned activities in respectful consideration of local practices and traditions.
 It also keeps you out of trouble with the law!

-Ramadan in 2017 started on Saturday, May 27 and will continue until June 24th
+Ramadan in 2018 starts on or around Tuesday, May 15 and will continue until June 14th

 Here are the official Ramadan operating and working hours that have been announced so far by the different authorities.